Home > Lock Apps > How to Lock Apps on Mac Easily and Effectively

 Now the selected Mac apps are locked in the encrypted disk image.
 To unlock them, click the disk image, enter password as required and go to Finder.
 To put on the lock again, eject the mounted disk image.

 Method 4.
-How to put a lock on apps on Mac with Screen Time
+How to Lock Apps on Mac with Screen Time

 2. Sign in with your Apple ID and password.